BurakKTopal/Chess/README.md

 </ol>

 ### Required libraries
-To run the program properly, following packages must be installed:
+To run the program properly, you must have Python 3.7 > and the following packages must be installed:
 <ul>
   <li>pygame, for visualisation</li>
   <li>time, for timing the amount of time needed to generate move</li>
   <li>numpy, for calculating sign of values(used for color identification)</li>
   <li>random, for the Zobrist keys generation</li>
-  <li>chessboard(if this gives nothing, try chess-board), for the Zobrist keys generation</li>
+  <li>chess-board(if this gives nothing, try chess-board)</li>
   <li>display from chessboard, for the Zobrist keys generation</li>
 </ul>
 <p>